 No recognition of community land rights, no action to stop the use of farmland to grow fuel crops, and no requirements for suppliers on how land use affects people and the planet.
 One big no.

 Thank you for using your voice on Facebook, Pinterest and Twitter to nudge your favorite brands.

 General Mills does run projects to support rural women and girls – but fails to recognize specific issues faced by female workers.

 It runs projects to support farmers, but General Mills doesn’t know the number of small-scale producers in its supply chain – and doesn’t ask suppliers to protect farmers’ rights

 Bad news for workers – General Mills doesn’t recognize key issues like the right to earn a living wage.
-At least it’s committed to ending child and forced labor.
+At least it’s committed to ending child and forced labour though.

 General Mills is the most secretive of the Big Ten companies.
 Of all the materials it sources, the only stats publically available are about palm oil.
 Everything else remains secret…